BestReviews is reader-supported and may earn an affiliate commission. Details

 Annual membership fee is $95.
 Applicants with less than excellent credit aren't likely to be accepted.

-Introduction period allows card holders to earn additional 1.5% cash back on the first $20,000 you spend in the first year.
+Introduction period allows card holders to earn additional 1.5% unlimited cash back on the first in the first year.
 On top of the 1.5% unlimited cash back, that's 3% total.
-You also get 6.5% cash back on travel and 4.5% back at drugstores.
+You also get 5% cash back on travel and 3% back at drugstores.
 Long intro APR on purchases and balance transfers.
-Intro period is for 15 months and regular APR 19.49% - 28.24% variable.
-No annual membership fee.

 Foreign transaction fees (3%) apply.
 Very good to excellent credit is needed for approval.

-Healthy 5% and 2% cash back on the first $25k spent at office supply stores and on internet and phone services, gas stations and restaurants.
+Earn 5% cash back on the first $25k spent at office supply stores and on internet and phone services and earn 2% cash back on gas stations and restaurants.
 1% cash back on all other purchases.
 Employee cards at no additional cost.
-Introductory 0% APR for 12 months with no annual fee.
-APR is 17.74% - 23.74% variable.

 Some complaints over lack of perks.
 Some card holders gripe about receiving a low credit line that didn't fit their business spending needs.